Flawless Physio Logo

 Custom-made, semi-rigid orthotics are the best type of orthotics for Peroneal Tendonitis.
 These are made specifically for an individual after a biomechanical assessment and 3D foot scan.

-This assessment enables the clinician to assess the mobility of the foot and if the Peroneal tendons are being overloaded through the gait cycle.
+This assessment enables the clinician to assess the foot’s mobility and if the Peroneal tendons are being overloaded through the gait cycle.
 A flat foot might need more heel and medial arch support, while a high arch foot may need more assistance in the forefoot from an orthotic.
 The total cost of this process can be $300-500.

 Our next best solution is a formthotics adult orthotic insoles.
 It is made of EVA, which is light but durable and doesn’t collapse under body weight, as a lot of other insoles do.
 You can cut it to shape, and it provides adequate support to the Peroneal Tendons to help offload them.